 troops and remaining

 they were relieved.

 during the same

 Consolidated with the 11th Md.
 Infy.
 Feb.
 25th 1865.

 Killed 5, wounded 16, missing 2, total 25

-The monument to the 1st Regiment Eastern Shore Maryland Volunteer Infantry is is south of Gettysburg on Culp’s Hill, on the east side of Slocum Avenue about 270 yards north of the intersection with Williams Avenue.
+The monument to the 1st Regiment Eastern Shore Maryland Volunteer Infantry is south of Gettysburg on Culp’s Hill.
+It is on the east side of Slocum Avenue.
+The monument is about 270 yards north of the intersection with Williams Avenue.
+Slocum Avenue is one way northbound here.
 (39°49’09.0″N 77°13’10.9″W)